 PBI welcomes applications from all individuals at all levels of experience who have a special interest in book arts, bookbinding, conservation, papermaking or associated areas.
 The mixture of experience levels amongst participants is a large part of why PBI is such a rich and productive program.
 There are two applications, one for general admission, and one for scholarship attendees.

-Nell Meldahl Scholarships
+Nell Meldahl Scholarships and Application

-PBI offers sevcn to ten half-tuition work-study awards are based on financial need, merit and motivation, intended for those individuals who could not otherwise afford to attend.
+PBI offers sevcn to ten half-tuition work-study awards.
+These awards are based on financial need, merit and motivation; intended for those individuals who could not otherwise afford to attend.
 Scholarship recipients will help with studio set up and take down for each session, assist with various mid-session tasks, and help to organize and run the auction and closing banquet.
 While at PBI, scholarship recipients live in charming but rustic group dormitories, with bathroom facilities in nearby buildings.
 Oxbow provides wonderful, healthy meals with diverse offerings and the kitchen staff is able to accommodate many dietary needs.

 Nell Meldahl was an inspiring PBI instructor and conservator of Far-Eastern art who passed away far too early in her career.
 Her family and friends, with additional funds raised each year from the PBI auction and friends of PBI, have created a scholarship program in her honor to aid those who cannot afford PBI tuition.